absmach/agent/README.md

   <img width="30%" height="30%" src="./docs/img/agent.png">
 </p>

 Magistrala IoT Agent is a communication, execution and software management agent for the [Magistrala][magistrala] IoT platform.
 It runs on edge devices and bridges local services (Node-RED, terminal) with the Magistrala cloud over MQTT.
+A built-in web UI is included for local management.

 ## Install